Change of Address Forms

 A Power of Attorney form may be required.

 All new vehicles must have an MCO (manufacturer's certificate of origin) or MSO (manufacturer's statement of origin) which must be signed by a licensed dealer for transfer to buyer.
-The MCO or MSO is attached to the HSMV 82040 Application for Certificate of Title With/Without Registration, which must be properly completed with the owner’s complete name and Florida address, date of birth, sex, Driver license number, complete description of vehicle, and any lien to be recorded.
+The MCO or MSO is attached to the HSMV 82040 MV Application for Certificate of Motor Vehicle Title, which must be properly completed with the owner’s complete name and Florida address, date of birth, sex, Driver license number, complete description of vehicle, and any lien to be recorded.
 The odometer section of the MCO/MSO must be completed or an odometer statement attached.

 - Checklist for New Vehicle Registration/New Residents